Promotions & Coupons¶

 - Exclusive — only this promotion applies; all others are ignored.
 Use for "best deal wins" scenarios.

-- Stackable — combines with other stackable promotions.
+- Stackable — combines with other stackable promotions inside the same stack group.

 Promotions are evaluated in priority order (lower number = higher priority).
 If an exclusive promotion matches, the system stops and applies only that one.